Blue Heelers: episode guide

 Guest Starring: Caroline Craig as Tess Gallagher, Tiriel Mora as Dave Weller, Nell Feeney as Sonia Weller, Mary Ward as Betty Withers, Aimee Robertson as Fi McNamara, Michael Burkett as Simon McGinty, Sarah Sutherland as Mirsty Dickens, Jim Alexander as Don Kants, John McKay as Angus Weller, Levin McNamara as Ivan Brady, Ella Collins as Millie Dickens

-Note: Caroline Craig's first appearance as Tess Gallagher, she is added to the first spot in the opening credits in the next episode
+Note: Caroline Craig's first appearance as Tess Gallagher, she is added to the opening credits in the next episode

 Lost & Found